Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 “I wasn’t even alive yet the first time he sexually assaulted someone and I was only one when he was first reported."

-Bryant Tarrant
+Brian Tarrant

 (Jessica’s father)